Stability theory of game-theoretic group feature explanations for machine learning models: Numerical examples

+To quantify the global attribution of each predictor, we estimate the $L^2$-norms of the marginal Shapley values for each model, $\beta_i(f_k,\vhat^{\ME}):=\|\varphi_i(X;f_k,\vhat^{\ME})\|_{L^2(\P)}$, $i \in N$, which are depicted in Figure \ref{fig::ex1_norm_expl} and recorded in Table \ref{table::exp1_norms}.
+The values demonstrate that the features $X_1,X_2$ are utilized differently in each model, suggesting that they have different functional representations.

+Recall that by Corollary \ref{corr::cond_operator_cont}$(ii)$ (due to the efficiency property of $\varphi$) the conditional Shapley operator is a linear, bounded operator with norm bounded by one and, hence, the conditional Shapley value satisfies $|\beta(f_1-f_2,\vce)|/\|f_1-f_2\|_{L^2(P_X)} \leq 1$, where $\beta:=(\beta_1,\beta_2,\beta_3)$.
+This bound ensures that the total distance $|\beta(f_1-f_2,\vce)|$ between these explanations is always smaller than the $L^2(P_X)$-distance between the models, and the same is true for any component and sub-vector of the vector $\beta(f_1-f_2,\vce)$.
+Meanwhile, in theory, in the presence of dependencies, the bound for the marginal explanations may in general be infinite or significantly larger than one, which depends on the relationship between $P_X$ and $\intP_X$.

-Here, we make use of the fact that the difference between explanations of the two models is equal to the explanation of the difference between models due to the linearity of the marginal operator.
+To understand the degree of the instability in marginal explanations, we estimate the norm of the difference of the marginal Shapley values for the two models.
+Given the linearity of the marginal operator, this norm is equal to the norm of the Shapley values for the model difference $\beta_i(f_1-f_2,\vhat^{\ME})=\|\varphi_i(X;f_1-f_2,\hat{v}^{\ME})\|_{L^2(\P)}$, whose estimate is given by

-Recall that Theorem \ref{prop::condoperator} shows that the conditional Shapley operator $\bar{\oper}^{\CE}_i[\cdot; \varphi,X]$ is a linear, bounded operator with norm not greater than one and, hence, conditional Shapley values satisfy

-This ensures that the difference between these explanations is always smaller than the $L^2(P_X)$-distance between the models.
-Contrast this with marginal explanations, which do not satisfy the above bound.
-Specifically, the distance between explanations are approximately twice compared to the models; see Figure \ref{fig::ex1_quant_expl_indiv}.
-In theory, the distance between marginal explanations can be made arbitrarily large.
-Note that the differences between explanations are significant and constitute about 14\% of the train models' norm that satisfy $\|\fhat_k\|_{L^2(P_X)} \approx 1.37$, $k \in \{1,2\}$.
+Observe that the total distance between marginal explanations $|\beta(f_1-f_2,\vhat^{\ME})|_2=0.265$ is approximately three times larger than the $L^2(P_X)$-distance between models.
+Moreover, the distances between explanations for features $X_1$ and $X_2$ are also approximately twice that of the models; see Figure \ref{fig::ex1_quant_expl_indiv}.
+We also note that the total differences between explanations is significant and constitutes about 20\% of the train models' norm; for comparison see Table \ref{table::exp1_norms}.